Before You Arrive on Campus…

 - Take the Foreign Language Placement Test

-- Read the excerpt of the first year common read for the Class of 2022
+- Read the excerpt of Narrative of the Life of Frederick Douglass, an American Slave, Written by Himself, the First-Year Common Book for the Class of 2022

 Students and staff from the Office of Student Affairs have been planning a fantastic Orientation experience for incoming members of the Class of 2022.
 Your student orientation leaders look forward to meeting you!